 8. Decline Push-Ups

 You’ll need a bit of flexibility for these, and I’d also advise using a set of push-up stands.
-They will give you more flexibility, reduce the strain on your wrists, and give you a longer range of motion.
+The push press will give you more shoulder flexion, reduce the strain on your wrists, and give you a longer range of motion.

 One way to do these is to get into a downward dog position.
 While keeping your legs perfectly straight, bend your elbows to allow your upper body to lower down towards the ground.

 From there, push back up to complete the movement in the starting posture to improve your shoulder flexion.

 9. Front Cable Raise